Code-Institute-Submissions/bike_builder/README.md

 #### Gallery

 This page displays motorcycle images and is intended as inspiration for users.
 Guests can view the images but only registered users can upload them.
-If an image is clicked on, a modal window appears showing the full-size image.
+If an image is clicked, a modal window opens showing the full-size image.
 The modal incorporates a carousel so that users can scroll through the full-size images which also displays a description.
 A significant number of images will increase page loading time so pagination has been incorporated here.
-Since the page displays images uploaded by users, some images may be copyrighted.
-If a request is received from the copyright holder, images will be removed by admin.

 #### Project bike selector

 This is intended to identify motorcycles which may provide the basis of a project for a user.
-It allows them to specify certain criteria from drop-down menus and then retrieves a list of bikes from the database which match them.
+It allows users to select criteria from drop-down menus and then retrieves a list of bikes from the database which match the given criteria.
 The criteria are currently limited to manufacturer, engine layout and number of cylinders although this could be updated in the future.
-I feel that the current criteria are very relevant and, with a database currently holding details of over 200 motorcycles, this is a useful tool without any further work.
+I feel that the current criteria are very relevant and, with a database currently holding details of over 200 motorcycles, this should be a useful tool without any further development.

 ####How-to guides